COVID woes: Youths around the world have 'pandemic fatigue' | DW | 04.04.2021

 "Now I still feel the uncertainty.
 I don't know where my career will be.
 I'm just flowing, like a river, I don't know if I'll end up in the Indian Ocean or the Bay of Bengal," he joked.

-A lack of social empathy has become noticeable in Germany, says journalism student Laura who lives in a shared flat with a roommate in Berlin.
+A lack of social empathy has become noticeable in Germany, said Laura, a journalism student who lives with a roommate in Berlin.
 She feels it has become much harder to connect with people or interact at all over the past year.

-Laura says she 'definitely' experienced mental fatigue and described feeling as if "in a trance, somewhere in space."
+Laura said she "definitely" experienced mental fatigue and described feeling as if "in a trance, somewhere in space."

-But since Germany introduced Covid-19 self-tests and offers free weekly rapid tests, Laura sees new opportunities opening up.
+But, since Germany introduced COVID-19 self-tests and began offering free weekly rapid tests, Laura has seen new opportunities opening up.

-"It's super okay to say, 'I can't do this anymore, I need to see another person'," she says.
+"It's super okay to say, 'I can't do this anymore, I need to see another person,'" Laura said.
 A test now makes it possible to do that again safely.

-Her friends deal with the situation differently, she observes.
-Some are super strict and don't see anyone, some see a few people a week, and then there are some who even judge you for doing nothing and staying home, which can be difficult to deal with, she explains.
+Laura's friends deal with the situation differently, she said.
+Some are super strict and don't see anyone, some see a few people a week, and then there are some who even judge you for doing nothing and staying home, which can be difficult to deal with, she added.

-Laura says she's at a point where talking about Covid-19 with friends or discussing restrictions makes feel stressed and even sick.
+Laura said she had reached a point where talking about COVID-19 with friends or discussing restrictions makes feel stressed and even sick.

-She stress over the past year has had an impact on her overall health: She had a dramatic and unintended weight loss of 10 kilograms and developed tinnitus and a partial hearing loss.
+The stress over the past year has had an impact on her overall health: She had a dramatic and unintended weight loss of 10 kilograms (22 pounds) and developed tinnitus and a partial hearing loss.
 Her doctor told her the number of people with similar symptoms had increased exponentially during the pandemic.

 Laura sees room for improvement in Germany's fight against the pandemic.
-"Politicians and scientists do not look at personal feelings, they only think about numbers of infection or numbers of economy," she added.
+"Politicians and scientists do not look at personal feelings: They only think about numbers of infection or numbers of economy," she said.
 "There needs to be more conversation around mental health."

 Editor's note: If you are suffering from serious emotional strain or suicidal thoughts, do not hesitate to seek professional help.
 You can find information on where to find such help, no matter where you live in the world, at this website: https://www.befrienders.org/